FastRobotsCornell/FastRobots-2025/docs/labs/Lab3.md

 ## Instructions

 1. Power up your Artemis with a battery!
-    - You will need a JST connector and a battery.
+    - You will need a JST connector and one of the 650mAh batteries from your RC car.
-    - Cut the wires on your battery **one at a time**.
-Cutting both wires at the same time will short the terminals and distroy your battery.
+    - Separate the wires on your battery and cut them **one at a time**.
+Cutting both wires at the same time will short the terminals and destroy your battery.
 If you do short your battery, please inform one of the TAs.
     - Solder the battery wires to the JST jumper wires.
 If you are unsure how to do this, please ask one of the TAs.
-    - **Use heat shrink** to insulate the exposed protion of wire.
+    - **Use heat shrink** to insulate the exposed portion of wire.
 Electrical tape can fall off over time and leave a sticky residue on your robot.
-    - Check the polarity of these wires (positive on the battery should be connected to the positive terminal on your Artemis).
+    - Check the polarity of these wires (positive on the battery should be connected to the positive terminal on your Artemis -- this may mean that you need to connect opposite color wires).
-    - Power up your Artemis without using the USB C port.
+    - Power up your Artemis using only the battery and no connection through the USB C port.
 Try sending BLE messages back and forth from your laptop to ensure that the Artemis is powered on correctly and can send messages completely untethered.

 2. Using the Arduino library manager, install the SparkFun VL53L1X 4m laser distance sensor library.